MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-mixed-dialogs.md

 Since no other actions will be queued, the adaptive dialog will also end and return this result value.

 The adaptive dialog uses a language generator to format text and include values from bot and dialog state.
+(See about using [generators in adaptive dialogs][lg-in-adaptive] For more information.)

 ### [C#](#tab/csharp)